 4. HP Omen 30L

 HP is one of the most popular PC makers, and their Omen 30L doesn’t fall behind the competition.
 These gaming PC desktops come with great specs, a simple design with gaming-focused elements, and a great bang for your buck.

-All the best gaming PC desktops can be customized with great specs, but the advantage of this MSI computer is that it can be built with 10th generation Intel Core processors.
-It can be had with either an Intel Core i5 or an i7.
-You can also upgrade up to 16GB of RAM and an RTX 2060 Super GPU.
+All the best gaming PC desktops can be customized with great specs, but the advantage of this MSI computer is that it can be built with pretty beefy specs too.
+You can upgrade it up to an Intel Core i9, 64GB of RAM, and an NVIDIA RTX 3080 GPU.

 6. Dell G5 gaming desktop